macson17/BB-Audio-Control/README.md

 ## Known limitations

-User-reported display checks passed on **iPad, iPhone 16 Pro, and Samsung Galaxy S21 Ultra**.
-The **TABWEE T80 beta test is still pending**.
-These are display checks, not a claim that every audio, hardware, or PWA scenario was tested.

-Phones hide output tiles and CPU/GPU/RAM metrics.
-Hold Sound to choose an output; tap Sound to mute/unmute.
-Holding Microphone still selects the input.
-The phone master fader is horizontal; its Edit menu contains relevant program and appearance settings.
-Tablet controls, up to five program rows without process IDs, and global/per-program fader colors are retained.
-Short viewports may require vertical scrolling.
-See the [changelog](CHANGELOG.md).

 - Snapdragon/ARM systems have not yet been fully tested.
 - GPU usage and temperature depend on Windows and the graphics driver.
 - `– °C` means that no supported temperature value is available.
+- Phones do not display output tiles or CPU, GPU, and RAM information.
+- On phones, holding Sound opens the output selection; tapping it mutes or unmutes the sound.
+- Short viewports may require vertical scrolling.
 - A maximum of five applications can be displayed at the same time.
 - Applications appear only after Windows reports an active audio session.
 - Guest-network isolation, VPN software, or a firewall may block the tablet